 Here are a few more pregnancy essentials to help make getting comfortable a little more possible.

 Loose-fitting pjs – Sleep will be one of your biggest struggles during your third trimester for a number of reasons.
-You have a bigger belly and will need to make sure for it.
-Finding comfy pajamas that don’t constrict your blood flow are key — a nightgown is a good choice as well, especially since it’s normal to feel extra hot at night.
+You have a bigger belly and will need to make room.
+Finding comfy pajamas that don’t constrict your blood flow is key — a nightgown is a good choice as well, especially since it’s normal to feel extra hot at night.
 This one doubles as a nursing gown too!

 Your baby may also be pretty active then, kicking up a storm.
 I know my boys were night owls during pregnancy and would want to play when mama needed to rest.
 The Snoogle pillow was my go-to pillow that I loved because of the many ways I could use it to get comfortable at night — I even wrote a quick post about it years ago.
 If you want a smaller option, a nice wedge works well under the knees or between legs for side-sleepers!

 Finally, as your due date approaches it’s normal to feel a little nervous or anxious about giving birth.
 You may fear the actual pain involved in giving birth, or worried that your hospital may not accommodate your wishes or birth plan.
-You can choose to take a birth prep course at your hospital or just practice some good old relaxation and breathing techniques to prepare you mentally.
+You can choose to take a birth prep course (like this one I highly recommend for allaying your fears) or just practice some good old relaxation and breathing techniques to prepare you mentally.
 Because while we can’t predict exactly how our big day will go, we can learn how to do the best we can for baby.

 If you want to alleviate your fears throughout any of your trimesters, be sure to download our pregnancy prep planner below.
 It includes 5 FREE printables to take some of that worry away and know what you need to do to prepare for baby!